UBC-MDS/movielover_py/docs/proposal.md

 Our role: Data Analysts at a consulting firm

-Target Audience: Movie enthusiasts & Directors at Movie Production Companies
+Target Audience: Movie enthusiasts who enjoy researching movies

-Movie enthusiasts:

 Millions of movies are published on a variety of channels; however, filtering excellent movies could be time-consuming.
-If we could provide a list of popular movies based on customers' preference in genres and productions years, they will save a large amount of time on searching.
-To solve this challenge, we propose building a data visualization app that allows movie enthusiasts to visually present the top 10 ranking movies in a given year range or genre.
-Our app will visualize the selection process by providing a slider for the year range and dropdowns for genres.
-Eventually, detailed information (ranking, title, duration, MPAA ratings) of the top 10 movies will be rendered in a table format.
+If we could provide a list of popular movies based on customers' preferences and illustrate approximation of box offices from different dimensions, they will save a large amount of time on searching for high-quality movies.
+To solve this challenge, we propose building a data visualization app that allows movie enthusiasts to explore the top 10 popular movies, box offices and other relevant information.
+Our app can be served as a great exploratory tool for people who like visualization and friendly-user-interface to extract various data at the same time with minimum efforts to select the filters.

-Directors at Movie Production Companies:

-The risk of investing in movies is similar to the risk of investing in financial assets.
-If we could help directors to understand the popularity and potential profits of a movie beforehand, the chance of a making profit-losing decision would be reduced drastically.
-To serve this purpose, we also propose adding two graphs to our app to provide comprehensive information regarding particular types of movies.
-Our app will illustrate the relationship between movie rating and duration through a scatter plot.
-Additionally, a bar chart will be provided to show revenue (in million USD) of movies from different genres in a given year range.

 ## Description of the Data